13 Popular Translation Tools for Translators

 Memsource is a cloud-based translation solution that applies artificial intelligence during the translation process to minimize translation costs.
 It is the combination of traditional translation technology with artificial intelligence technology.
 Before human translators work on a document, Memsource identifies content that can be automatically translated.
 This feature helps increase the translation’s quality and speed while cutting down on costs.
 Like other CAT Tools, Memsource also integrates Translation Memory and Terminology Management features in its platform.

 Content Editing Tools

 Linguee is a popular translation tool that translators can benefit a lot from.
-The tool is the combination of a dictionary and a search engine for translators.
+The tool is a combination of a dictionary and a search engine for translators.
 It provides numerous language pairs, mostly European languages.
 You can search for the meaning and translation of a single word, an idiom, or expression on Linguee.
 Or you can also search for the translations of an entire sentence.
-Once you press the enter button, Linguee will search its database as well as the webs to find relevant translated documents and show you how other people translated the words or sentences.
+Once you press the enter button, Linguee will search its database as well as the web to find relevant translated documents and show you how other people translated the words or sentences.
 As a result, you can learn from millions of reliable translations and produce the best one for yourself.

 2. Microsoft Language Portal

 If you are working on an IT and Software translation project, don’t forget to check out Microsoft Language Portal.
 You can search the translations of key Microsoft terms in up to 100 languages.
 The platform gives you the definition of the word you need and suggests some related terms.